RynoXLI/WindyTracker/docs/quickstart.md

 # Quick Start

-Get up and running with CTA Tracker in just a few minutes!
+Get up and running with WindyTracker in just a few minutes!

+*Data provided by CTA*

 ## Installation